HikariYlan/bash_config/README.md

 Colors based on "Outer Wilds" and its DLC "Echoes Of The Eye"

-## Installation script
+## Installation/Uninstallation

-### ⚠ Preexisting file will be overwritten ⚠
+### ✅ A backup of your preexisting file will be available at ~/bashrc_backup ✅
-### Make sure to create a backup if you want to keep your actual .bashrc for later uses
-The installation script is available in the "Releases" section
+The installation script called "install.sh" is available in the "Releases" section

+The uninstallation script called "uninstall.sh" is also available in the "Releases" section.
+It will restore you .bashrc to its previous state, or simply delete it if you didn't have one already.

 ## Display changes